Rockne

-The Rockne was an American automobile brand produced by the Studebaker Corporation of South Bend, Indiana, from 1932 to 1933.
-The brand was named for University of Notre Dame football coach Knute Rockne and were produced in Detroit, Michigan.
+Rockne was an American automobile brand produced by the Studebaker Corporation of South Bend, Indiana, from 1932 to 1933.
+The brand was named for University of Notre Dame football coach Knute Rockne and the automobiles were produced in Detroit, Michigan.

 US production

 Discussions between Studebaker and Knute Rockne began in 1928.
-Rockne was offered a high-visibility job by Studebaker president Albert Erskine.
-Studebaker planned for a durable, inexpensive car.
-The Rockne would replace the slow-selling, unduly expensive Erskine car.
+Knute had for some time been appearing at Dealer gatherings to give the same sort of pep talk he gave his teams at Notre Dame.
+He was offered a high-visibility job by Studebaker president Albert Erskine, and signed a contract to be their Manager of Sales Promotions in February 1931, perhaps planning to retire from coaching football.
+Erskine planned to end production of the company's lowest priced offering, his namesake Erskine automobile, which was slow-selling and unduly expensive for its compact stature.

+When the Rockne prototype appeared, Erskine decided it would be a more than suitable replacement; larger, more powerful and quite attractive.
 There were two prototypes that some would consider 1931 Rocknes.
 In 1930, Ralph Vail and Roy Cole operated an engineering/consulting firm in Detroit.
-Willys-Overland commissioned them to design a new small six and build two prototypes.
-Upon presenting the two vehicles to W-O the independent designers/engineers were told W-O was on the verge of bankruptcy and they could do what they wanted with the cars, one a sedan, one a coupe.
+Willys-Overland commissioned them to design a new small six and paid them to build two prototype, a sedan and a coupe.
+Upon presenting the two vehicles to W-O the independent designers/engineers were told W-O was financially unable to take on another line and they could do what they wanted with the sedan and coupe, having already been paid.
 Vail stopped in South Bend and demonstrated the car to Albert Erskine, at that time president of the Studebaker Corporation.
-Erskine bought the design that day and both Vail and Cole would be brought into the Studebaker organization.
+Erskine bought the design that day and both Vail and Cole would be brought into the Studebaker organization where they enjoyed long illustrious careers.

 The Rockne moniker was a later adoption so, technically, there were no 1931 Rocknes.